Trademark Registration Can Help Protect Your Business Assets

 Deciding on a brand name is an important part of establishing your company’s identity and it lets customers know what goods and/or services your company will provide.
 Choosing a name can also be quite complex.
 Not only do you want to choose a name that truly identifies your company, but you also want to be sure you do not run into future legal issues.
 For example, choosing a name that is in use by another company could result in costly trademark infringement issues.
 Similarly, if you register your brand name, you protect it from unauthorized use by another company.

 At Scaringi Law, our Harrisburg trademark attorneys can help you protect your business assets.
-Call us at (717) 775-7195 for a free consultation about registering your brand name.
+Call us at (717) 775-7195 to ask about a free consultation about registering your brand name.

 What Is a Trademark?